jeremybatesDC/vueGridBaseballCard/README.md

 replace calcs w/ scss vars for pre-compilation

+refactor resets and global inputs

-because it may not be feasible to vertically center the aside and footer textareas, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
+because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
 I think that is doable.
+A char max-length could help too.
+YES.
+A char counter will help some fields (thinking textareas in particular)

 need a close button for the focus UI.
 What if it were a label that brought focus back up one landmark level?